JuliaRobotics/Caesar.jl/docs/src/concepts/available_varfacs.md

 InertialPose3
 ```

+!!! note

-> **Note** Please open an issue with [JuliaRobotics/RoME.jl](http://www.github.com/JuliaRobotics/RoME.jl) for specific requests, problems, or suggestions.
+    Please open an issue with [JuliaRobotics/RoME.jl](http://www.github.com/JuliaRobotics/RoME.jl) for specific requests, problems, or suggestions.
 Contributions are also welcome.

-> **Note** There might be more variable types in Caesar/RoME/IIF not yet documented here.
+There might be more variable types in Caesar/RoME/IIF not yet documented here.

-## Factors in Caesar.jl
+# Factors in Caesar.jl

 You can check for the latest factor types by running the following in your terminal:

 ```julia